SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 objectives:
 - "Explain the features and benefits of virtual environments."
 - "Use pyenv to switch between multiple versions of Python."
+- "Explain how version numbers can be used to indicate change."
 keypoints:
 - "Virtual environments help us to isolate our dependencies from the system."
+- "To test our code with different versions of Python we can use pyenv."
+- "Appropriate use of version numbers can indicate to users of software when substantial changes have been made and whether they should consider updating."
 ---

 ## Virtual Environments and Dependencies